creativecommons/creativecommons.org/python_env/src/cc.engine/docs/source/tech_overview.rst

 cc/engine/chooser/routing.py and routing for the license is provided in cc/engine/chooser/license.py.
 These are then "pulled in" to the global routing mapper via the mapping.extend() method.
-The "results" of the routing match will then be appended to the WebOb.Request object that is passed to the view as the "matchdict" attribute.
+The "results" of the routing match will then be appended to the webob.Request object that is passed to the view as the "matchdict" attribute.
 See the `documentation for the Routes library
 <http://routes.groovie.org/manual.html>`_ to find out more about how